-In addition to my private practice in Bank and Wimbledon, I am currently a visiting clinical supervisor on the Masters training in Integrative Counselling and Psychotherapy at Roehampton University.
+I hold a postgraduate certificate in clinical supervision and have recently worked as a group supervisor on the Masters training in Integrative Counselling and Psychotherapy at Roehampton University.
 I have worked on a voluntary basis for a well-established counselling agency in Waterloo, where I saw clients weekly and carried out assessments of prospective clients seeking counselling.
 The agency receives client referrals from a wide variety of sources, including NHS hospitals and GPs, universities and other organisations.

 I have significant previous experience of the voluntary sector having worked in a prison setting in a therapeutic drug treatment programme and as a probation service mentor for vulnerable adults and young people.
 I was also a trustee of a charity supporting former offenders by offering training and employment.